ukwa/opendata/ukwa.ds.2/index.md

 ### Extraction ###

-The extracted data contains all captures of .uk in the Internet Archive Web collection (for the given time range).
+The extracted data contains all captures of .uk resources in the Internet Archive Web collection (for the given time range).
 A capture stored in an ARC file was extracted into an ARC file, while a capture that was stored in a WARC file was extracted into a WARC file.
 No limits on resource sizes were placed in the extraction.

-Also, after extracting all these (W)ARCs, IA generated WAT files to find embedded resources (as identified by the original crawl process) not belonging to .uk to be included for extraction as well.
+After extracting all these (W)ARCs for the period 1996 to 2010, IA generated WAT files to find embedded resources (as identified by the original crawl process) not belonging to .uk to be included for extraction as well.
 A second round of extraction added these embedded resources to this dataset.

+Later, the process was repeated for the 2011 to April 2013 tranche of data.
+In this case, the the whole of the extraction were performed at once, so this data is not split by phase.

+### Summary Statistics ###

+Tranche 2011-201304 contains 203,502 blobs, 30,036,052,322,986 bytes  (24,060 warc.gz files)

+Tranche 1996-2010 contains 4,494 warc.gz files, ...

+### Data Quality Problems ###

+Tranche 2011-201304 appears to contain an accidentally truncated WARC.GZ file:

+    2011-201304/part-04/warcs/DOTUK-HISTORICAL-2011-201304-WARCS-PART-00072-801000-000000.warc.gz

+If you attempt to use this file, you'll get a *Unexpected end of ZLIB input stream* error.
+Based on the MD5 hashes inventory on the original drives, this file appears to be exactly as it was supplied to us.

 In partnership with
 -------------------